powersj/pciids/README.md

 * QueryDevice: Searches for devices matching a PCI ID pair
 * QuerySubDevice: Like QueryDevice, but matches two PCI ID pairs (e.g. device and sub-device)

-Additionally, the `PCIID` struct can be used to create one-off IDs.
+Additionally, the `PCIID` struct is available for use to create one-off IDs.

 Below is an example of querying for matching devices using a PCI ID pair: